-Mini Productions and Mint Pictures present the BAFTA long-listed drama, Edith.
+Mini Productions and Mint Pictures present the Oscar qualifying, BAFTA AND BIFA long-listed drama, Edith.

 Edith explores the heartbreaking inevitability that is old age.
 Written by novelist Ray Robinson, whose work has been shortlisted for both the James Tait Black Memorial Prize and the Authors’ Club First Novel Award.
 His novel Electricity has also recently been adapted for screen and premiered at the BFI London Film Festival.
 This is Ray’s debut screenplay.